Mohnton, Pennsylvania

 Mohnton is a borough in Berks County, Pennsylvania, United States.
 It had a population of 2,927 in the 2020 census.
+It was first settled by Benjamin Mohn in 1846 and later it was officially incorporated as a borough in 1907.

 History

-The earliest post office in Mohnton was called Mohn's Store.
-A post office was established at Mohn's Store in 1857, the post office was renamed Mohnton in 1906, and it remains in operation.
+The town centered around several industries such as milling, gun-smithing and hat-making.
+The first of these to appear was a grist mill built by Mohn the same year he arrived in 1846.
+Within this mill, Benjamin Mohn's nephew, Samuel K. Mohn opened a general store for citizens of the countryside.
+With the success of the general store the Mohns decided to concentrate on merchandising and in 1857 build a new three-story store and petitioned to establish a post office nearby.
+This earliest post office in Mohnton was called Mohn's Store and was established at Mohn's Store in 1857, the post office was renamed Mohnton in 1906, and it remains in operation.

 Geography

 Mohnton is located in southern Berks County at (40.286242, -75.985936), part of the contiguous urban area surrounding the city of Reading.
 It is bordered on all sides by Cumru Township, including the unincorporated community of Pennwyn on the borough's eastern border.
 The borough of Shillington is 1 mi to the northeast.
 Wyomissing Creek flows through the center of Mohnton.

 According to the United States Census Bureau, Mohnton has a total area of 2.0 km2, of which 0.01 sqkm, or 0.63%, is water.